Direct Editing Relief

 So what do you get with direct editing?

-1. Let's say you get a complex assembly with lots of complex parts in Solidworks or Catia 5, and you were not the original designer, you look at the history and your head starts to ache.
+1. Let's say you get a complex part in Solidworks or Catia 5, and you were not the original designer, you look at the history and your head starts to ache.
 You just want to modify it for a new product line.

 Notice below the original part is just one Brep!!
 Then look what you can do in just 5 minutes.
 It is great for conceptual design.
 Also notice that both parts coexist in a single file of the Single Model Environment.
 The new part in INOVATE is a mixture of history and direct editing.